-Under the new section, you need to enter an arbitrary name for the new PBX, the physical location of the PBX, long distance and international prefixes, country code, city code, currency sign and a lot more.
+Under the new section, you need to enter an arbitrary name for the new PBX, the physical location of the PBX, long-distance and international prefixes, country code, city code, currency sign, and a lot more.

-Vendor and model of the PBX should be selected from the Vendor and Model menu lists.
+The vendor and model of the PBX should be selected from the Vendor and Model menu lists.

-After finding your PBX vendor and model, then you need to select one of the available connection types.
+After finding your PBX vendor and model, you need to select one of the available connection types.

 Some of the PBX machines have multiple connection types.
 But like I said, depending on your PBX vendor and model, only a few of them can be selectable from the menu.

 Right below the Add New PBX, a new section appears for entering your connection type information.
 In total, there are 11 connection types.